somaya-tanjina/product-service/README.md

 ### Features

-* Easy navigation
+-   Easy navigation
-* This is Mobile Friendly or Responsive Design;
+-   This is Mobile Friendly or Responsive Design;
-* One can get Live chat service
+-   One can get Live chat service
-* Know about Laptop of different brand
+-   Know about Laptop of different brand
-* Easy navigation
+-   Easy navigation

 ### FUnctionality

-* This applicatin is authenticated by React Firebase Hooks
+-   This applicatin is authenticated by React Firebase Hooks
-* Use Swiper js for slider
+-   Use Swiper js for slider
-* Use Swiper js for slider
+-   Use Swiper js for slider
-* use react toasttify for confirmation
+-   use react toasttify for confirmation
-* use react Taulwind and Daisyui for design
+-   use react Taulwind and Daisyui for design
-* use Stripe for payment
+-   use Stripe for

 ### `npm test`